The Wonder

 7. Though I made things more difficult than they needed to be, you stayed pleasant.
 Thanks.

-8. Feeling inferior has caused me to accuse others of being inept.
+8. Secretly feeling inferior can cause me to accuse others of being inept.

-9. I wish I could take back what Idid.
+9. I wish I could take back what I did (or said).

-19. It’s difficult to admit that I need to work at being kind (or fair).
+10. It’s difficult to admit that I need to work at being kind and fair.

 94